 On Friday,

-• The Stoxx 600 extended its losses for a second consecutive session and closed 0.6% lower.
-The index broke below its 21-DMA and is testing support at its 10-DMA.
-Next support is at its 50-DMA (-1.2%).
+- The Stoxx 600 closed 0.1% higher, recovering from its losses in the past two sessions.
+It was testing support at its 21-DMA.
+Near-term resistance is at its 10-DMA.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• All the 16 indices we track closed in the red, except Spain.
-Five indices are in a Confirmed Uptrend, seven in an Uptrend Under Pressure, three in a Rally Attempt, and one in a Downtrend.
-The average distribution day count stood at 4.67.
+- Nine of the 16 indices we track closed in the green.
+Eleven are in a Confirmed Uptrend, three in a Rally Attempt, and two in an Uptrend Under Pressure.
+The average distribution day count stands at 3.58.

 Won Global View